deepset-ai/haystack/docs/_src/api/api/document_store.md

 created using the config you are using for initialization.
 Be aware that all data in the old index will be lost if you choose to recreate the index.
 Be aware that both the document_index and the label_index will be recreated.
+- `metadata_config`: Which metadata fields should be indexed.
+Should be in the format `{"indexed": ["metadata-field-1", "metadata-field-2", "metadata-field-n"]}`.

 <a id="pinecone.PineconeDocumentStore.write_documents"></a>